 β = Beta is a measure of risk in the equation.

 Market Portfolio conceptually means the portfolio of shares containing all the shares trading in the market with their weights as their market capitalization.
-Practically, we can take a portfolio which has all the industries and has a sufficient number of stock of each industry to diversify the stock-specific risks.
+Practically, we can take a portfolio that has all the industries and has a sufficient number of stock of each industry to diversify the stock-specific risks.
 The objective of taking the market portfolio is that we want a portfolio that has diversified all the avoidable risk and such a portfolio cannot be more than a market portfolio.

 Example of Cost of Equity with CAPM